Durga Puja: Social significance

 Durga Puja plays a great significance in the living of certain peoples.
-The kumors, those who make the idols with clay and also makes other clayey products, earns lakhs of rupees by selling a single set of Durga idol of average size.
-Hence, it makes their annual income because idols used in other festivals are a lot more cheaper.
+The kumors, those who make the idols with clay and also makes other clay products, earns lakhs of rupees by selling a single set of Durga idol of average size.
+Hence, it makes their annual income because idols used in other festivals are much cheaper.
 Other professions that receive the majority of their annual income are dhaaki (plays dhaak), priest and other small homecrafts.
 It is assumed that these profession based small classes would become smaller in population if Durga Puja was absent.

 Media attention

-The day of Mahalaya is marked by the Bengali community with Mahishasuramardini — a two-hours long All India Radio program — that has been popular in the Bengali community since the 1950s.
+The day of Mahalaya is marked by the Indian Hindu community of West Bengal with Mahishasuramardini — a two-hours long All India Radio program — that has been popular in the Bengali community since the 1950s.
 While in earlier days it used to be recorded live, a pre-recorded version has come to be broadcast in recent decades.
 Bengalis traditionally wake up at four in the morning on Mahalaya to listen to the radio show, primarily involving recitations of chants and hymns from Devi Mahatmyam (or Chandi Path) by Birendra Krishna Bhadra and Pankaj Kumar Mullick.
 The show also features various devotional melodies.

 Dramas enacting the legend of Durga slaying Mahishasura are telecasted on the television.
 Radio and television channels also air other festive shows, while Bengali and Odia magazines publish special editions for the puja known as Pujabarshiki (Annual Puja Edition) or Sharadiya Sankhya (Autumnal Volume).
 These contain works of writers, both established and upcoming, and are more voluminous than the regular issues.
 Some notable examples of such magazines in Bengali are Anandamela, Shuktara, Desh, Sananda, Nabakallol, and Bartaman.

 Celebrations outside India

-Durga Puja is celebrated commonly by Bangladesh's Hindu community.
+Durga Puja is celebrated commonly by both Bangladesh's Bengali and non-Bengali Hindu community.
 Some Bengali Muslims also take part in the festivities.
 In Dhaka, the Dhakeshwari Temple puja attracts visitors and devotees.
 In Nepal, the festivities are celebrated as Dashain.

-Beyond south Asia, Durga Puja is organized by Bengali communities in the United States of America.
-Durga Puja celebrations have also been started in Hong Kong by the Bengali diaspora.
+Beyond South Asia, Durga Puja is organised by Bengali communities across the world.